-Obviously, the constraint that operates in English is not a universal constraint, and this aggravates the problem.
+Obviously, the constraint that operates in English is not a universal constraint, but this does not eliminate the problem.
 How could an English speaker 'know' that (s)he may leave "what", "where" or "when" in situ but not "why" or "how", and why is this constraint absent in many other languages?
 And, finally, we would like to understand how language learners arrive at this level of competence.
 This is the kind of put-up-or-shut-up situation for proponents of an innate UG.
 It contains all ingredients of the UG debate, from Plato's problem to no-negative evidence.
 Nevertheless, the parameter-based UG account is in a forlorn position here.
 The distribution is parametric, but in the Generative account, the allegedly innate parameter is hopelessly complex:

-According to Huang (1982) and Lasnik & Saito (1984),17 'why' and 'how' would have to be covertly fronted after spell-out and this type of fronting is constrained in a particular way.
+According to Huang (1982) and Lasnik & Saito (1984),17 'why' and 'how' would have to be covertly fronted after spell-out and this type of fronting is constrained in a way that does not apply to languages like Dutch, German, Japanese, or any Slavonic language.
 Even if this were true, it is far beyond the limits of anything plausibly innate.
-Moreover, it does not apply to languages like Dutch, German, Japanese, or any Slavonic language.
-Fortunately, we do not have to belabor this point since there is an account that works and that does so without appeal to any innate UG principles.
+We do not have to belabor this point since there is an account that works and that does so without appeal to any innate UG principles.